A Lagrangian Perspective on the Growth of Midlatitude Storms: Introduction

-The spatial and temporal variations described above result from numerous physical processes, including the seasonal alterations in solar insolation, surface and atmospheric albedo, emissivity, oceanic forcing, and interaction with orography.
-Due to their importance, these processes have been studied extensively, and their impact on the storm tracks is often deduced using a three-step process \citep[e.g.,][]{Shaw2016}: first, the atmospheric flow is decomposed (using a spatial or temporal filter) into the mean flow, representing large-scale and slowly varying phenomena, such as jet streams, and eddy fields, dominated by cyclonic and anticyclonic activity.
-Second, the effect of the alterations in atmospheric forcing on the mean state of the atmosphere is assessed, which is manageable through modeling, statistics, and theoretical analysis due to the simplification achieved by averaging the atmosphere.
-Third, the storm tracks' response is inferred based on the eddy state response to the changes in the mean state.
-However, because eddy fields are complex and nonlinear, there are no exact analytical solutions for their response, and numerical solutions heavily depend on the settings.
-Nevertheless, theoretical frameworks connecting the mean and eddy flow have emerged, including baroclinic instability models \citep[e.g.,][]{charney1947,Eady1949,Phillips1954}, potential vorticity tendency decomposition \citep[e.g.,][]{Hoskins1985,Davis1991,Tamarin2017mechanisms}, and energetics analyses \citep[e.g.,][]{Lorenz1955,Peixoto1974,Okajima2022}.
+These variations in the storm tracks have been extensively studied, often analyzed through a three-step approach \citep[e.g.,][]{Shaw2016}.
+First, atmospheric flow is decomposed (via spatial or temporal filtering) into the mean flow, representing large-scale, slowly varying features like jet streams and eddy fields dominated by cyclonic and anticyclonic activity.
+Second, the effect of atmospheric forcing changes on the mean state is assessed, leveraging the simplification achieved through averaging.
+Third, the storm track response is inferred from the eddy state’s reaction to mean-state changes.
+However, due to the nonlinear complexity of eddy fields, exact analytical solutions are unavailable, and numerical models depend heavily on specific settings.
+Despite these challenges, theoretical frameworks linking mean and eddy flow have been developed, including baroclinic instability models \citep[e.g.,][]{charney1947,Eady1949,Phillips1954}, potential vorticity tendency decomposition \citep[e.g.,][]{Hoskins1985,Davis1991,Tamarin2017mechanisms}, and energetics analyses \citep[e.g.,][]{Lorenz1955,Peixoto1974,Okajima2022}.

-These approaches are usually applied from an Eulerian perspective, measuring the resulting global or regional changes in eddy activity following a change in the mean state of the atmosphere and interpreting it through theoretical frameworks.
-For example, \citet{Nakamura2002} suggested that extremely strong jet streams cause a disconnect between the upper-level eddies and the surface, which suppresses baroclinic conversion. \citet{Harnik2004} showed using idealized models that the jet's strengthening and narrowing during winter has an opposite effect on the Eddy Kinetic Energy (EKE). \citet{Caballero2012} illustrated that EKE is reduced in warmer climates, which is one of the main drivers of decreased poleward moisture transport.
-Additionally, \citet{schemm2019efficiency} revealed that the intense midwinter jet over the Pacific, which results from the extreme meridional temperature, diminishes the efficiency of baroclinic conversion by altering the interaction between eddy heat flux and baroclinicity.